Counselling for First Responders in Bendigo and Victoria

 My Therapeutic Approach

-My approach is integrative and person centred.
-Together we shape the process to fit your needs.
-I draw on:
+My work with first responders is integrative and person-centred.
+Together, we shape the process to fit your needs and circumstances.

 • EMDR